 For vinyl-topped floor mats, you can use disinfectant wipes or specialized gym disinfectant sprays that don’t have to be watered down and are usually low-odor.
 If you don’t have a sanitizer on hand, peroxide or rubbing alcohol will work in a pinch.
 Simply mix one part water for every two parts chemical solution, and wipe the mat with a cloth.
 Then, allow the workout mat to air dry.

 Have a carpet-topped gym mat?
 Care for it the same way you would your regular household carpets!
 Vacuum, shampoo, and let dry.

 Free Weights and Benches

 We know we’re starting to sound like a broken record, but cleaning your home gym equipment is vital to maintaining a safe, healthy, and motivating workout space.
-The good news?
-Cleaning your weights, dumbbells, and weight benches is as easy as wiping them down with disinfectant wipes or spraying them--just like you would do at the gym!
+Cleaning your weights, dumbbells, and weight benches are as easy as wiping them down with disinfectant wipes or spraying them--just like you would do at the gym!

 What is the best way to clean free weights and benches?

 You can disinfect your free weights using wipes or a household sanitizer spray before racking them back up.
 For your weight benches, you can also use the same disinfectant product you use for your weights and vinyl-topped floor mats.
 Depending on how much you sweat during your workout, it's a good idea to wipe down your weight bench after each use to prevent bacteria growth.

 Can boxing gloves go in the washing machine?

 No. The water will soak into the foam and padding, causing them to wear out faster.
 Instead, lightly spray a natural disinfectant or deodorizer inside your gloves after each boxing session, and wipe them inside and out with a cloth.